Project Leader

 Markéta Bajgerová Verly, MA, MA

 MA in Politics and History at the University of Glasgow.
 2017-2019 research associate at the Institute of International Relations in Prague: research and publications on the topic of emotions in International Relations.
 Simultaneously, in 2018, research on Northeast Asian politics at the institute’s Center for EU-Asia Relations.
 2018-2020, Yenching Academy scholar at Peking University and recipient of its full scholarship.
 Mandarin intensive language enrichment scholarship at Peking University.
 2018-2019 leading of a Yenching Academy funded Dean’s Grant project mapping 30 museums and memorial sites across China devoted to the memorialization of China’s WWII experience under Japanese occupation.
 Further expansion of the research on China's WWII museums in her MA thesis.
 2020 obtaining MA in China Studies with a focus on Politics and International Relations at Peking University.
-Since 2020 PhD student focusing on museums and memorials in China - employed in the GMM project and enrolled in the PhD program at the Department of Political Science at the University of Vienna.
+From September 2020 to May 2024 PhD student focusing on museums and memorials in China - employed in the GMM project at the Institute of Culture Studies (Austrian Academy of Sciences) and enrolled in the PhD program at the Department of Political Science at the University of Vienna.

 PhD Student